Urge your members of Congress to support county transportation and infrastructure priorities in any new infrastructure bill presented by Congress.

 In February 2018, President Donald Trump introduced the administration’s plan for an infrastructure package, which totaled $1.5 trillion.
 While this plan primarily included grant funding and regulatory reform, the White House is expected to submit a new infrastructure plan in the coming months that contains an increased federal investment.

 While past surface transportation authorizations such as MAP-21 (P.L.
 112-141) and the FAST Act (P.L.
 114–94) focused on setting policy, this potential infrastructure plan will likely focus on actual project conception and construction.
 The administration has expressed its intent to work with Congress as they craft legislation.

 NACo believes that counties should be recognized as major owners of transportation infrastructure in any potential package presented by Congress or the administration.
 Furthermore, federal funding levels and local authority should adequately reflect the county role in the nation’s transportation system.
 NACo believes that a user-pay approach should continue to be the cornerstone of federal transportation funding and that federal policy should provide counties the flexibility to use additional financing tools.
 Such policies include:

 - New, dedicated federal funding must be part of any new infrastructure package: While counties support public-private partnerships (P3’s) for project development, it is important that any future infrastructure package provide funding to those parts of the country where private investment is not accessible.
 Any new federal infrastructure package should include a robust rural infrastructure component and a sufficient funding match.

-- Allocate funding for locally owned infrastructure.
+- Dedicated funding for locally-owned infrastructure.

-- Streamline the federal permit process.
+- Streamlining of the federal permit process.

-- Implement policies to promote innovative financing.
+- Policies to provide an environment for innovative financing.